jafaripur/php-microservice/docs/source/doc/processor.md

 #### Command Methods

-- `execute(mixed $body)`: This should be implemented in command class and is mandatory.
-Run when new command received, `$body` variable is a data received from client.
-Any value return from this method reply back to the client as a response.
+- `execute(Request $request)`: This should be implemented in command class and is mandatory.
+Run when new command received, `$request` variable is a object of received from client.
+Response object return from this method reply back to the client as a response.
 - `getJobName()`: This should be implemented in command class and is mandatory.
 Job name of the command.
 - `afterMessageReplytoCommand(string $messageId, string $replyId, string $correlationId, string $status)`: This method run after we reply back to command.